sofa-framework/doc/components/engine/generate/generaterigidmass.md

 <!-- generate_doc -->
 # GenerateRigidMass

-An engine computing the RigidMass of a mesh : mass, volume and inertia matrix.
+Engine computing the RigidMass of a mesh: mass, volume and inertia matrix.

 ## Rigid3d